 First Aid and Treatment for Heart Attack

-When you come across someone having a heart attack, calm down the person.
+When you encounter someone having a heart attack, calm down the person.
 Let the person sit and relax, and loosen any tight clothing.
 Find out if the victim has an existing heart condition.
-If they have some heart medications have them take them.
+If they have some heart medications, have them take them.
 Call for emergency medical services if the condition persists three minutes after taking the medication.
 Begin CPR immediately if the victim is not responsive and not breathing.

-According to recent research, performing CPR increases the chances of survival for cardiac arrest patients by 40%.
-Heart attack can affect healthy persons without any history of heart disease.
-Even recovery the victim should seek further medical assessment and treatment.
+Performing CPR increases the chances of survival for cardiac arrest patients by 40%.
+Heart attacks can affect healthy persons without any history of cardiovascular disease.
+Even in recovery, the victim should seek further medical assessment and treatment.
 Heart disease is a chronic illness.
 We have looked at different ways to promote heart health.
-Maintaining good health habits will save you trips to the doctor.
+Maintaining a good heart-healthy lifestyle will save you trips to the doctor.